RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

+Make sure to have installed Python's binary dependencies and build tools as per https://github.com/pyenv/pyenv/wiki#suggested-build-environment before any troubleshooting.

 - [Prerequisites](#prerequisites)
 - [Removing a python version manually](#removing-a-python-version-manually)
 - [Installing a 32 bit python on 64 bit Mac OS X (this will *not* work on Linux)](#installing-a-32-bit-python-on-64-bit-mac-os-x-this-will-not-work-on-linux)